MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 In this task, you will recover the Inside Sales group, which was a Microsoft 365 group.
 You can recover a deleted group for all group types except for security groups, which are deleted permanently.
 In this task, you will use Windows PowerShell to recover the Inside Sales group that you previously deleted.
 To use Windows PowerShell to perform this task, you will use Microsoft Graph PowerShell, which you should have installed in the first lab in this course.

 **IMPORTANT - Microsoft Graph PowerShell work around:** In a normal situation, you would use the Restore-MgDirectoryDeletedItem cmdlet to restore a recently deleted application, group, servicePrincipal, administrative unit, or user object from the deleted items "container" (deleted items will remain available to restore for up to 30 days; after 30 days, the items are permanently deleted).
-This cmdlet requires that you provide the object ID of the item being restored.
+This Microsoft Graph PowerShell cmdlet requires that you provide the object ID of the item being restored.
 While you would normally use the Get-MgDirectoryDeletedItem cmdlet to display the list of deleted objects (along with their object IDs), this cmdlet is currently not returning any data.
 As a workaround, this task will invoke a direct REST API call by using the Invoke-MgGraphRequest cmdlet.

-For the purpose of this lab exercise, you will begin by importing the Microsoft.Graph.Identity.DirectoryManagement sub-module, which contains the cmdlets needed to restore a deleted group.
-You will then connect to this sub-module with Directory Read/Write permission, which is needed to recover a deleted group.
+**NOTE - Microsoft Graph PowerShell:** If you'll recall, in the first lab exercise for this course, you installed Microsoft Graph PowerShell.
+However, you did not import any of its 30+ sub-modules.
+You were told at the time that only 3 modules will be used in the labs for this training course, so you would install each sub-module individually as they were needed.
+For this lab exercise, you will import the **Microsoft.Graph.Identity.DirectoryManagement** sub-module and the **Microsoft.Graph.Groups** sub-module.
+You will then connect to these sub-modules with the appropriate Read/Write permissions that are needed to view and recover a deleted group.

 1. On LON-CL1, if Windows PowerShell is still open from the previous lab exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.